 Once you’re 65 years of age, you become automatically eligible for Medicare benefits.
 If you’re 65, still working, and your place of employment offers health insurance, you’ll have some research to do.
 While Medicare and Employer coverage works for some, it doesn’t work for all.

 Many baby boomers are choosing to work after turning 65.
-Knowing if Medicare benefits will be primary or secondary to your employer-provided benefits is crucial.
+Knowing if Medicare benefits will be primary or secondary to your employer, benefits are crucial.

 When you understand how your coverage works, you can get the most out of your coverage.
 Beneficiaries would speak with the benefits administrator.

-The benefits administrator will explain how your group coverage will complement or conflict with Medicare.
+The benefits administrator can explain how your group coverage can complement or conflict with Medicare.

 Medicare and Employer Coverage